Narcissus hedraeanthus

-Narcissus hedraeanthus is a species of the genus Narcissus (daffodils) in the family Amaryllidaceae.
+Narcissus hedraeanthus is a species of flowering plant in the family Amaryllidaceae.
 It is classified in Section Bulbocodium, and is among the smallest species in that genus.
 It flowers in December.

 Description

 Narcissus hedraeanthus is 5 – 8 cm in height, the sessile flowers which are up facing and pale yellow have a perianth 5 mm wide with a corona 7 mm by 10 mm.
 The exserted stamens are orange.
 The flowers are fragrant.

 Distribution

 The natural distribution range is the Sierra de Cazorla in Spain.